datawire/quark/docs/language-reference/integrationTypes.rst

 Integration Types
 -----------------

-Integration types are Quark data types defined with signatures rather than code.
-The code for these types is specific to a particular integration and is defined within each specific integration module.
-You must be using an integration module to use any of these types.
+Integration types are Quark data types that depend on using an integration to execute.
+Typically these types are defines with method signatures rather than code because the code needed to execute the desired functionality is specific to a particular integration and is defined within that integration.
+However, some integration types may include method definitions that use other integration types - these look like normal Quark data types but can't be executed without an integration because of their dependencies.
+Essentially normal Quark data types can be used in code without installing an integration but integration types cannot.
+More information about the available integrations and how to install them can be found :doc:`here <../install/integration>`.

 Quark defines the following integration types: